Featured in Oprah Daily, Debutiful, Vulture, & Our Culture Mag.

 “A heartbreaking collection of queer girlhood that carries the echo of generations, the failure and regrets of children and parents.
 It aches and aches and aches and then blossoms with the sweep of time, catastrophe, disaster, cruelty, death.
 Mariah Rigg’s written a stunning debut.
 I love this book.” — Casey Plett, Lambda Literary Award-winning author of A Safe Girl to Love, A Dream of A Woman, Little Fish, and On Community

 “In Extinction Capital of the World, Mariah Rigg traces the contours of contemporary Hawaiʻi with exquisite precision and grace.
 Across these ten stories, she shows how desire anchors us to vanishing landscapes, and how the heart finds its coordinates even as familiar worlds shift beneath our feet.
-These are breathtakingly beautiful dispatches from the frontlines of an imperiled ecosystem, rendered with astonishing clarity." — Kimberly King Parsons, National Book Award-nominated author of Black Light and We Were the Universe
+These are breathtakingly beautiful dispatches from the frontlines of an imperiled ecosystem, rendered with astonishing clarity." — Kimberly King Parsons, National Book Award-nominated author of Black Light and Oregon Book Award-winner We Were the Universe